AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/private-dist.md

 ![private listing details](./img/create-private-link-review-v2.png)

 If you select the **Insights** tab, you'll be able to get analytics for your add-on, via the **Download** buttons.

 ![listing insights](./img/add-on-insights-v2.png)

-The insights come as `.csv` files named like your add-on, and appended with `_public` or `_private` depending on the listing type (e.g., `AmazingAddOn_private.csv`).
+The insights come as `.csv` files named like your add-on, and appended with `_public` or `_private` depending on the listing type (e.g., `AFineAddOn_private.csv`).
 The insights data currently includes the number of installs, uninstalls and invocations of your add-on per week.
 A sample is shown below for reference:

 ![sample insights](./img/sample-insights.png)